BA(Comp) 1980, GAICD

 David Fricker joined the National Archives as Director-General on 1 January 2012.

-David began his career at the Australian Customs Service in 1979 after completing a BA in Computing Studies.
-He held many positions within Customs, managing major innovative border management projects for passenger processing and cargo control.
+He began his career at the Australian Customs Service in 1979 after completing a BA in Computing Studies.
+David held many positions within Customs, managing major innovative border-management projects for passenger processing and cargo control.

-In 1993 David founded Business Synetics, a consultancy company providing Strategic Planning, Systems Architecture and Business Process Improvement services to a broad range of Federal Government agencies including Treasury, Health, Immigration and the intelligence community.
+In 1993 David founded Business Synetics, a consultancy company providing strategic planning, information systems architecture and business process improvement services to a broad range of Australian Government agencies including Treasury, Health, Immigration and the intelligence community.

-He left Business Synetics in 2002 to join ASIO as it was embarking on an extraordinary period of growth and change.
-For five years he held the position of CIO, driving innovation in technical infrastructure, analytical capability and digital information management.
-He was appointed to the position of Deputy Director-General in July 2007, managing a program of change across the human capital framework, intelligence and information sharing policy, legislative reform, protective security policy and the construction of the new ASIO central office.
+He left Business Synetics in 2002 to join the Australian Security Intelligence Organisation (ASIO) as it was embarking on an extraordinary period of growth and change.
+For five years he held the position of Chief Information Officer, driving innovation in technical infrastructure, analytical capability and digital information management.
+He was appointed to the position of Deputy Director-General in 2007, managing a program of change across the human capital framework, intelligence and information policy, legislative reform, protective security policy and construction of the new ASIO central office.

-As Director-General of the National Archives of Australia, David's strategic focus has been on the whole-of-government transition to digital information management; expansion of preservation capability for paper, audio-visual and digital records; and the exploitation of emerging technology to enhance access to Australia’s archival resources.
+As Director-General of the National Archives, David's strategic focus has been on the whole-of-government transition to digital records and information management; expansion of preservation capability for paper, audiovisual and digital records; acceleration of the declassification of sensitive archival documents; and the exploitation of emerging technology to enhance the public's access to archival resources.